-As discussed in section 3.3.3, it is not known whether salmonid juveniles and fry are able to use Klickitat PUD's intake pool.
-If they can enter the pool, they could become trapped if the water levels drop below the culvert intake.
-We do not know what the infiltration rate into the pool is or how Klickitat PUD supplying 35 cfs for the project might affect pool levels.
-Conducting a fry and juvenile survey during their migration period (March to September) would determine whether anadromous fish are likely entering the pool.
+As discussed in section 3.3.3, it is not known whether salmon and trout are able to or regularly use the intake pool.
+If they can enter the pool, they could become trapped if the water levels drop below the culvert intake and likely be lost to the system, likely due to predation.
+We do not know what the infiltration rate into the pool is or how Klickitat PUD supplying 21 cfs up to 35 cfs for the project might affect pool levels.
+Conducting a fry and juvenile survey within the intake pool during their migration period would determine whether juvenile anadromous salmon, steelhead, and bull trout are likely entering the pool.